moderndatacompany/dataos.info/docs/products/data_product/templates/sales_360.md

 Once the design aligns with requirements, the subsequent phase focuses on devloping the Data Product.

-## Develop
+## Build

-This section involves the devloping the Data Product right from data connection to defining SLOs.
+This section involves the buildin the Data Product right from data connection to defining SLOs.
 Here we will be creating resources and stacks and all other capabilities of DataOS to fulfill the design phase requirements.

 ### **Steps to Create a Data Product**